menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.57% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Hatfield who are college-educated is close to the national average for all communities of 21.84%: 20.56% of the adults in Hatfield have a bachelor's degree or advanced degree.
+In terms of college education, Hatfield is nearly on par with the US average for all cities of 21.84%: 20.56% of adults 25 and older in Hatfield have a bachelor's degree or advanced degree.

 The per capita income in Hatfield in 2022 was $20,442, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $81,768 for a family of four.
 However, Hatfield contains both very wealthy and poor people as well.